tSQLt-org/tSQLt-visual-studio-examples/README.md

 |![Add Database Reference Dialog](https://user-images.githubusercontent.com/298017/133233973-62c2d27c-8343-41b8-8b10-d5d75040a1a7.png)|
 ||

-It is also recommended to change the "debug" database to a (developer-edition) SQL Server instance instead of the default localdb included with VS.
+After setting the project database references, you need to change the "debug" database to point to a (developer-edition) SQL Server instance instead of the default localdb included with VS.

 Finally, we recommend to set "always re-create database" to true, as it generally increases deployment speed.
-(Do not do this on shared development instances!
-But then, we recommend you do not use them in general.)
+Do not do this on shared development instances!

 |The Project's Debug Properties|
 |-|